yanjk/yanjk.github.io/index.md

 layout: page
 title: "Jingkai Yan -- Home"
-permalink:
+permalink: /index/

-This is the home page.
+This is the home page.!!